trudypainter/vsco-zine/README.md

 # VSCO-ZINE

 This Heroku web app creates a zine out of a VSCO profile.

-[1] Add your VSCO handle (mine is bionicpinkytoe, for example) [2] Select the dates for said zine to cover.
+1. Add your VSCO handle (mine is bionicpinkytoe, for example)
+2. Select the dates for said zine to cover
-[3] Toggle YES or NO to captions
+3. Toggle YES or NO to captions\ \

 🤖 Make zine 🤑